CalvinRoth/Quantum-Key-Distrubtion-REU/README.md

 5. Updated code so that parameters that we know should sum to 1 in reality do in the code.
 For Instance if P_{00}=0.25 then P_{01}=0.75.
 This gave higher key rates overall.
 6. Adding an option for error in the Q_a level as well.
 And generated corresponding resutls
 7. Re organized code to be in multiple packages divided based on function and moved code to Git hub.
 8. (Mostly done) determine all sets of dependent values.
-For instance P_{00} = 1 - P_{01} so we can sarfice the minimum bits in getting all of the statistics.
+For instance P_{00} = 1 - P_{01} so we can sarfice the minimum bits in getting all of the statistics and what are expressions for them.
 ## Ongoing
 1. If our goal if to maximize the length of the final key, should Alice sends X basis qubits (more, same, less) than she sends Z basis qubits and likewise we would like to investigate biases how often Bob measures vs Reflect.
-2. How many bits do we want sacrifice to get and estimate of parameter set i?
+2. How many bits do we want sacrifice to get and estimate of parameter set i for each parameter set?
 ### General questions
 1. How many qubits are we considering?
 *  What are the affects of sending more or less qubits.